spectrocloud/librarium/content/docs/04.6-vm-management/10-create-manage-vm/15-create-vm-template.md

 ---
 title: "Create a VM Template"
 metaTitle: "Create a VM Template"
-metaDescription: "Learn how to create a VM template using Spectro VM Dashboard."
+metaDescription: "Learn how to create a VM template using Palette Virtual Machine Orchestrator."
 icon: " "
 hideToC: false
 fullWidth: false